This post is also available in: PortuguĂŞs

 Time in Grotta della Poesia: half-day activity

-PS – This is the example of an incredible remote place which you would hardly be able to visit via public transport.
+PS – This is an example of an incredibly remote place which you would hardly be able to visit via public transport.

 Gallipoli